WRITE OR DIE!

 Des Moines, Iowa at age ten.
 After working as a waitress, grocery clerk, ranch caretaker, nursing assistant and home

-health aide, a variety of clerical and secretarial positions, city bus driver, museum aide, and substitute teacher, all while
+health aide, a variety of office assistant positions, city bus driver, museum aide, and substitute teacher, all

 in a star-studded, high desert valley in the central Arizona highlands, where I earned a BA in Anthropology